 B. L. Gilmore

-writer / photographer
+writer / voice over actor

 Note: Even though this is outdated, it's worth a read for both those who are curious and those who would like a trip down memory lane.